Mindcoco Blog

 Rejection Sensitive Dysphoria (RSD) can quietly sabotage even the most loving relationships.
 For many neurodivergent adults, especially those with ADHD, the intense fear of rejection creates misunderstandings, shame spirals, and...

-I Tried Crocheting to Help My ADHD & Sensory Overload — Now I Can’t Stop (And Here’s Why)
+I Tried Crochet to Help My ADHD & Sensory Overload — Now I Can’t Stop (And Here’s Why)

 Struggling with ADHD, sensory overload, or anxious spirals?
 Crocheting might just be the unexpected tool your neurodivergent brain needs.
 From fidget-friendly focus to emotional regulation, discover how this craft helps...